jackhman/sergio-martin-rubio-site/_posts/2019-12-16-get-started-with-mockito.md

  `isNull()` | Null argument.
  `matches(Pattern pattern)` | For regular expressions.

-{% include elements/highlight.html text="If you use an argument matcher in a method call, the rest of the argument have to be argument matchers." %}
+{% include elements/highlight.html text="If you use an argument matcher in a method call, the rest of the arguments have to be argument matchers." %}

 ## Verify Behaviour